sdc/moodle-local_leapwebservices/readme.md

 ## Configuration

-(This guide has been written using Moodle 2.5: your mileage may vary.)
+**Note:** This guide has been written using Moodle 2.5: your mileage may vary.

 This plugin has no configuration itself, however your Moodle 2.x installation will require configuration to correctly use web services.

 1. Log in to your Moodle as administrator.
 Click on Administration (block) &rarr; Site Administration &rarr; Plugins &rarr; Web services &rarr; Overview.

     This page shows an overview of Moodle's current web service configuration.
 You may wish to keep this page open, and open any links in a new tab or window, refreshing this page on your return.

 2. Click *1.
 Enable web services*.
 Check the box (a tick, cross or other identifying mark will appear, depending on your web browser) to turn web services on, then click *Save settings*.
 Return to the *Web services &rarr; Overview* screen.

     The overview screen should now show **yes** next to *1.
-Enable web services* in the *status* column next.
+Enable web services* in the *status* column.

-3.
+3. Click *2.
+Enable protocols*.
+Enable the *REST* protocol: click on the eye with the line through it, it will become *open*.
+The other protocols are not required for the Leap web services, however *XML-RPC* is required for the older, unofficial Moodle mobile app and may already be turned on.

+    You may benefit from turning on *Web services documentation* (check the checkbox, click *Save settings*) but it is strongly advised to turn it off when it is no longer necessary.

+    Return to the *Web services &rarr; Overview* screen.
+It should now show (at least) **REST** next to *2.
+Enable protocols* in the *status* column.

+4. A specific user is required to act as Moodle's avatar for incoming web services.
+You can have one user per web service, or one for all.
+Our setup uses a user called *Leap User* and it's profile picture is set accordingly.

+    Click *3.
+Create a specific user*.
+Create this user as you see fit: give it a relavant username and a **strong** password, as this user will have considerable control over core Moodle functions.

+5. Create a web services role with appropriate protocol capabilities allowed (*webservice/rest:use*) and assign it to the web services user as a system role.
+Click on Administration (block) &rarr; Site Administration &rarr; Users &rarr; Permissions &rarr; Define roles, and click on *Add role*.

+    Type in a relevant short (internal) name and a full (human readable) name, as well as a description (will only be seen by admins).
+Ignore *Role archetype*.
+Check only the *system* check box.
+Search for and *allow* the following capabilities (The best way is to use your web browser's search feature and search for the text exactly as it appears: it will get you to the exact capability or very close):

+    **Web service: REST protocol**
+    * webservice/rest:use (Use REST protocol)

+    **System**
+    * moodle/site:viewparticipants (View participants)
+    * moodle/user:update (Update user profiles)

+    **Users**
+    * moodle/user:viewalldetails (View user full information)

+    **Course**
+    * moodle/course:enrolreview (Review course enrolments)
+    * moodle/course:movesections (Move sections)
+    * moodle/course:update (Update course settings)
+    * moodle/course:useremail (Enable/disable email address)
+    * moodle/course:view (View courses without participation)
+    * moodle/course:viewhiddencourses (View hidden courses)
+    * moodle/course:viewparticipants (View participants)
+    * moodle/role:review (Review permissions for others)
+    * moodle/site:accessallgroups (Access all groups)
+    * moodle/user:viewdetails (View user profiles)
+    * moodle/user:viewhiddendetails (View hidden details of users)

+The user should have appropriate capabilities according to the protocols used, for example webservice/rest:use, webservice/soap:use.
+To achieve this,

 ## History